Ashish454/JetMate/README.md

-# Flight-Booking-Chatbot
+# JetMate

-An AI-powered chatbot that streamlines flight bookings, answers FAQs, and holds small-talk using classic NLP techniques (TF–IDF vectorisation and cosine similarity).
-The bot matches user queries to the closest knowledge snippets and flight details contained in the provided CSV datasets.
+An AI-driven chatbot that simplifies flight reservations, responds to FAQs, and engages in small talk using traditional NLP methods (TF–IDF vectorization and cosine similarity).
+The system maps user queries to the most relevant knowledge entries and flight information stored in the provided CSV datasets.

 ---